A Snapshot of Kidney Cancer

 Trends in NCI Funding for Kidney Cancer Research

-The National Cancer Institute's (NCI) investment2 in kidney cancer research increased from $43.4 million in fiscal year (FY) 2008 to $49.0 million in FY 2012.
-In addition to this funding, NCI supported $7.6 million in FY 2009 and FY 2010 in kidney cancer research using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment2 in kidney cancer research was $45.6 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $7.6 million in FYs 2009 and 2010 in kidney cancer research using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Kidney Cancer